Valandur/Web-API/docs/WEBHOOKS.md

     }
 }
 ```
 This command hook is called `test`, and is therefor invoked by calling `/webapi notify test`.
+Check [command documentation](COMMMANDS.md) for permission nodes.

 The property `enabled` can be set to false to disable the whole command hook, including registering
 the command with the command registry.